 Plan on close to an hour for driving from the interstate to the parking spot since the almost 17 miles will require your attention and careful driving.

 East side access will not be covered on this page although it is feasible to access the summit from the eastside.
-I will provide information on an attempt I made from the eastside in an upcoming trip report.
+See the climber's log for a mention of coming from the eastside.

 See route page for route.